Luke-Wilson/blog/source/_drafts/Playing-nice-with-the-MEAN-stack-pt2.md

 MongoDB documents are grouped into collections.
 They are kind of like tables in MySQL, but they do not enforce a schema, and thus all documents within a collection don't need to have the same fields.
 This is what makes NoSQL database systems like MongoDB so flexible.

-Let's do this!
+<h3>Let's do this!</h3>

 Step 1.
 Connect to the database:
-In our <code>server.js</code> file, we're going to replace the mockDatabase with a real MongoDB database.
+In our <code>server.js</code> file, we're going to replace the <code>mockDatabase</code> with a real MongoDB database.
-- require mongoose.
 Let's require mongoose, set the address of the database and open a pending connection.
 I just called my database 'messages', and because I'm running it on my own machine, the address is <code>mongodb://localhost/messages</code>

 {% codeblock %}
 var express = require('express');